habitat-sh/habitat/www/source/blog/2017-08-09-Habitat-plans-for-net-full-iis-apps.html.md

 As you can see, we simply call `Invoke-Webrequest` to send a `HEAD` request to our app.
 If the response is not a `200`, then we assume things have gone horribly wrong and exit the loop.
 Furthermore, if the supervisor stops our service (`hab svc stop mwrock/hab-sln`), execution will move to the `finally` block, where we tell IIS to shut down our application.

 So let's run our application.
-If you are not already in a Windows studio, enter `hab studio enter -w` from the root of our solution.
+If you are not already in a Windows Studio, enter `hab studio enter -w` from the root of our solution.
 Assuming that the plan has been built as shown above, We can stream the supervisor log and start our service:

 ```
 [HAB-STUDIO] Habitat:\src> Get-SupervisorLog